xirsoi/xirsoi.github.io/_posts/2020-03-28-everyone-is-dumb.md

 Some expletives may have been uttered.

 I had left his behind from an earlier idea where the Item's user would be optional.
 I was so fixated I didn't even bother to look for any other references to the user member until I'd been at it for over 2 hours.
 I'm not an idiot and I'm not new to this.
-I _felt_ like an incompetent idiot right then, but 98% of the time I don't make mistakes like this, and I'm willing to be you're the same.
+I _felt_ like an incompetent idiot right then, but 98% of the time I don't make mistakes like this, and I'm willing to bet you're the same.

 ## Days of Present Future